CO-Gas Safety’s suggestions for changes to improve fuel safety

 10. RIDDOR reports should be followed up, not just sent to HSE and ignored.
 This would probably require legislation.

 11. All fuels to have the same rules as gas.
 So there should be compulsory registration of installers of appliances using other fuels such as oil, solid fuel and wood chip etc. i.e. any carbon based fuel that burns.
-The same rules should also apply with regard to landlords’ duties.
+We are hearing more and more horror stories about multi-fuel fires and boilers and wood burners.

-12. In dividual employed installers should be registered in their own right, not just listed as at present.
+12. Individual employed installers should be registered in their own right, not just listed as at present.
 This will require legislation.
+At the moment it is the firm employing the individual installers that must be registered, not the employees.

 14. Help for victims and their families.
-CO-Gas Safety has been doing this on a shoestring for 17 years.
+CO-Gas Safety has been doing this on a shoestring since 1995.
 Why hasn’t industry and Government done this already?
 Victims are a research resource.
 This (along with 1 and 11 above) could be paid for by a levy on the industry (as recommended by the HSC in 2000) or by the social corporate responsibility funds of the big fuel companies, which profess to be so committed to safety.

-Websites could also be more helpful and particularly the HSE website changed to warn about the dangers of having gas appliances changed where it is important to preserve evidence.
+Websites could also be more helpful and particularly the HSE website changed to warn about the dangers of having gas appliances changed when it is important to turn off the appliance but to preserve it untouched as evidence.

-15. Landlord gas safety checks should be changed to or added to so that a ‘Person undertaking the check must either undertake a service according to manufacturer’s instructions or, following procedures outlined in BS7967 part 4, use Flue Gas Analysers meeting EN50379 to measure the combustion gasses for PPM (Parts Per Million) of CO and also the CO/CO2 ratio.’
+15. Landlord gas safety checks should be changed to or added to so that a ‘Person undertaking the check must either undertake a service according to manufacturer’s instructions or, following procedures outlined in BS7967 part 4, use Flue Gas Analysers meeting EN50379 (or subsequent replacing equipment and/or standard) to measure the combustion gasses for PPM (Parts Per Million) of CO and also the CO/CO2 ratio.’

 16. Landlords should be licensed and have to provide in date CO alarms to EN50291.
 This would provide worthwhile jobs and pay for itself.
-CO-Gas Safety has a cost benefit analysis sent to Hull County Council in 1999.
+CO-Gas Safety has a cost benefit analysis which was sent to Hull County Council in 1999.
+Private landlords now have to provide smoke and CO alarms but only re solid fuel.
+This may change soon with regard to private landlords but why not all landlords?
+Why not all property?
+Why not all workplaces?

 17. Better training of and awareness of CO by GPs & toxicologists and better, faster testing for medical emergencies.